helich0pper/Karkinos/README.md

 # Disclaimer
 Use this tool to make penetration tests or any hacking CTF's more efficient.
 This tool should be used on applications that you have permission to attack **only**.
 Any misuse or damage caused will be solely the users’ responsibility. <br>
-A Wiki page for installation, troubleshooting, and usage is coming very soon...

 # What is Karkinos?
 Karkinos is a light-weight 'Swiss Army Knife' for penetration testing and/or hacking CTF's.
 Currently, Karkinos offers the following: